PermafrostDiscoveryGateway/viz-info/09_iwp-workflow.md

 -  Return to the file `viz-workflow/IN_PROGRESS_VIZ_WORKFLOW.py` and comment out `step0_staging()`, and uncomment out the next step: `step2_raster_highest(batch_size=100)` (skipping 3d-tiling).
 Run `python viz-workflow/IN_PROGRESS_VIZ_WORKFLOW.py` in a `tmux` session with the virtual enviornment activated and ssh'd into a node, as usual.
     - You know this step is complete when the destination directory size in `/tmp` stops growing, and the summary of the step is printed.

+- Check that the new config was written by the raster-highest step.

 - Transfer all highest z-level geotiff files from `/tmp` to `/scratch` by running `python viz-workflow/rsync_step2_raster_highest_to_scratch.py`.